Coupling Electromagnetism to Torsion: Black Holes and Spin-Charge Interactions: Acknowledgements

 \section{Acknowledgements}

-S.B. is supported by “Agencia Nacional de Investigación y Desarrollo” (ANID), Grant “Becas Chile postdoctorado al extranjero” No. 74220006.
-J.M. is supported by ANID through a doctoral scholarship and internship funding (No. 21212072), as well as institutional support from UTSM and PUCV.
+S.B. is supported by “Agencia Nacional de Investigación y Desarrollo” (ANID), Grant “Becas Chile postdoctorado al extranjero” No. 74220006 and also by Institute for Basic Science (IBS-R018-D3).
+J.M. is supported by ANID through a doctoral scholarship and internship funding (No. 21212072), as well as institutional support from UTFSM and PUCV.
 He also thanks the Kavli IPMU for hosting him as a visiting researcher.
 C.P. acknowledges support by the excellence cluster QuantumFrontiers of the German Research Foundation (Deutsche Forschungsgemeinschaft, DFG) under Germany's Excellence Strategy -- EXC-2123 QuantumFrontiers -- 390837967 and was funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project Number 420243324.
-The authors also like to thank Jorge Gigante Valcarcel for useful discussions.
+The authors also like to thank Jorge Gigante Valcarcel and Theodoros Nakas for useful discussions.